The Curriculum and the Discussion Method

 WHAT TO EXPECT

-Students should arrive on campus at 2:00 p.m.
-Sunday July 7th, and plan to depart Zaytuna College after 7:00 PM on Friday.
-Students traveling by air have the option to depart on Saturday, July 13th.
+Students should arrive on campus by 2:00 p.m. on Sunday July 21st, and plan to depart Zaytuna College after 7:00 PM on Friday.
+Students traveling by air have the option to depart on Saturday, July 27th.

 Where?
 All camping trips start out at Zaytuna College’s Upper Campus located at 2770 Marin Avenue in Berkeley, and the overnight camping is in the Sierra Nevada mountains.